 The students in some graduate programs have formed associations or participate as graduate students in undergraduate honor societies in their discipline.
 Students should contact their graduate program director for more information.

 Omicron Delta Kappa (ODK) National Leadership Honor Society

 The university-wide circle of the ODK national leadership honor society is open to graduate students.
 Students who meet the academic criterion for membership will be sent an e-mail invitation to apply in September of each year.
 New members are elected from among the applicants based on leadership accomplishments.

 - The Lion’s Tale (student newspaper)

-Students should seek the assistance of a student success specialist to:
+Students should seek the Office of Student Success for:

-- navigate the university’s offices, policies, and procedures, including course registration, academic course placements, how to use Self-Service for course registration, financial aid, and student accounts;
+- navigating the university’s offices, policies, and procedures, including course registration, academic course placements, use of Self-Service for course, financial aid, and student accounts;

-- prepare and plan courses for degree completion in conjunction with faculty advisors;
+- preparing and planning courses for degree completion in conjunction with faculty advisors;

-- connect to other resources, such as the Writing Center, peer tutoring, the math lounge, reference librarians, the Office of Information Technology, and academic advising.
+- connecting to other resources, such as the Writing Center, Peer Tutoring & Supplemental Instruction, the Math Lounge, reference librarians, Office of Information Technology;